arthurbazhanov/mifort-training/README.md

 # mifort-training

-This repo for training web -skills
+This is  repository for training web - skills